Watchdog chastises RCMP for poor reporting in missing-persons cases

 The commission has opened an office in British Columbia to focus on complaints originating there, particularly among indigenous communities.

+The report is an important first step, but the commission's new office "should not shy away from tackling systemic problems with the RCMP's policing of indigenous communities head on," said Farida Deif, Canada Director of Human Rights Watch, which produced one of the reports that prompted the commission's probe.

-During the community consultations, RCMP members also pointed out the importance of good relations and suggested that an urban-based First Nations policing program or strategy was needed in B.C. to emulate successes seen in many smaller communities.
+During the commission's community consultations, Mounties pointed out the importance of good relations with the people they police and suggested that an urban-based First Nations policing program or strategy was needed in B.C. to emulate successes seen in many smaller communities.

 — Follow @JimBronskill on Twitter